kubewarden/docs/docs/distributing-policies/custom-certificate-authorities.md

 You can only push policies to OCI registries.
 By default, HTTPS is used with host TLS verification for this.

-The system certificate authority (CA) store is used to validate the trusted chain of certificates from the OCI registry.
+The system's certificate authority (CA) store is used to validate the trusted chain of certificates from the OCI registry.
 In a standard Kubewarden installation, the `policy-server` uses the CA store shipped with its Linux container.
 On the client side, `kwctl` uses your operating system CA store.

 If you are using the